-Saudi national suspected in shooting at Florida Navy base that left four dead | CBC News
+Saudi national suspected in shooting at Florida navy base that left four dead | CBC News

 Two sheriff's deputies were injured, one shot in the arm, the other in the knee, but both were expected to survive, officials said at the news conference.

-Eight people were taken to Baptist Hospital for treatment, hospital spokesperson Kathy Bowers said.
+Eight people were taken to Baptist Hospital for treatment, hospital spokeswoman Kathy Bowers said.

+WATCH: U.S. navy Capt.
+Tim Kinsella answers questions about suspected Saudi shooter

 Sheriff's officials said one of the three victims died after being taken to the hospital, but it was unclear whether that victim was one of the eight who arrived at Baptist.
 Bowers declined to say.